learn-co-curriculum/java-mod-6-spring-web-controller/README.md

 The `@RestController` combines the following annotations:

 - `@Controller`: Indicates to Spring that the class represents a controller.
-- `@ResponseBody`: Configures Spring to return a JSON response from the controller methods instead of view templates, which is the default.
+- `@ResponseBody`: Configures Spring to return a response from the controller methods that is bound to the web response body.

 ### @GetMapping